brson/tikv/README.md

 cargo test $TESTNAME
 ```

-Our CI systems automatically test all the pull requests, so making sure the full suite passes the test before creating your PR is not strictly required. **All merged PRs must have passed CI test.**
+Our CI systems automatically test all the pull requests, so making sure the full suite passes the test before creating your PR is not strictly required. **All merged PRs must have passed CI.**

 Note that, to reduce compilation time, TiKV builds do not include debugging information by default.
 The easiest way to enable debuginfo is to precede build commands with `RUSTFLAGS=-Cdebuginfo=1` (for line numbers), or `RUSTFLAGS=-Cdebuginfo=2` (for full debuginfo).